alpersad/LolTomes/README.md

 # LoL Tomes

 LoLTome is a Minecraft mod which adds new enchantments to the base game.
+This mod uses concepts such as event handling, vector mathematics and object-oriented design principles for its enchantment implementations.

 The mod contains the following enchantments:
 - [x] Ashe
+- [x] Blitzcrank
 - [ ] Cassiopeia
 - [x] Mundo
+- [x] Nasus
+- [x] Nidalee
 - [x] Olaf
 - [x] Singed
 - [x] Vayne